squaresapp/rawjs/readme.md

 Hot stands for **H**TML **O**utputs from **T**ypeScript.
 It's an **ultra-ergonomic HTML element construction library**.
 Call functions.
 Create HTMLElement objects with event bindings and CSS styling attached.
 That's it.

 It turns out, this is all you need to create complex interactive UIs. **You don't need React, Vue, Angular, Svelte**, or any of the others.
 These things are complicated UI sub-systems that run around behind the scenes and do a bunch of weird magic for you in order to keep your view in sync with your data.
-And you have to do things their way, otherwise, the magic won't work.
+You have to do things their way, otherwise, the magic won't work.

 Frameworks tend to do a lot of reinventing of what you can already do in JavaScript.
-By making controllers that are just plain TypeScript classes, and using the DOM directly to store your view state, you can drop out the complexities associated with model/view synchronization.
+By making controllers that are just plain TypeScript classes, and using the DOM directly to store your view state, you can cut complexities associated with model/view synchronization.
 Some devs will shudder at this.
 But this technique can **vastly** reduce total project complexity.
 Code gets easier to debug.
-Moments of "WTF??" become less frequent.
+WTF moments reduce in frequency.
 Total project risk goes down.

 ## HotJS Features:

 - No learning curve (assuming you know JavaScript and how to work the DOM).
+- No props / state / special controller classes that need to be inherited.
+- No weird or unpredictable framework "magic".
 - No bloat.
 The whole library is only **2.3KB**.
-- No props / state / special controller classes that need to be inherited.
-- No weird or unpredictable framework "magic".
 - No performance overhead.
 - No virtual DOM.
 - No JSX.
-- No **SASS / LESS / PostCSS**.
+- **No external CSS / SASS / LESS** files needed.
 Write your CSS in TypeScript, and get all the benefits of styling becoming just another part of the code.
 - **No more asking StackOverflow: "How do I do X in framework Y?"**.
 HotJS gives it to you raw.
 It's just you and the DOM.
 Do whatever makes sense.

 Also: